40 Reflections – #2: 40 days of raw recollections during the Lenten Season

 Ever wake up, glance at the clock, and say, “I SHOULD have gotten up earlier”?
 Only to follow it with I SHOULD have gone to the gym, prepped dinner, called my parents, run with the dogs, played with the kids, or checked the pockets for that pen before I tossed everything in the wash.

-The “S” word is verifiably toxic, yet to avert our gaze away from our what our lives would look like if we accomplished all of the SHOULDS is nearly impossible.
+The “S” word is verifiably toxic, yet to avert our gaze away from what our lives would look like if we accomplished all of the SHOULDS is nearly impossible.
 Haven’t you marveled at the early birds who amble into work chatting about their early morning run, seamless commute, or the dinner menu they prepared for the month?
-Oh, and if you need the template it’s on their blog.
+Oh, and if you need the template, it’s on their blog.

 When our minds harp on these unaccomplished actions, we sadly allow the only NOW we have to circle the drain.

 Here are three ways to shake the SHOULD NARRATIVE:

 - BE YOURSELF: Change the lens through which you see yourself, and celebrate who you are and where you are today.